luizleite-hotmart/basic_user_spring_boot_api/README.md

 #DEPENDENCIES

-PROJECT Using JWT for auth using UserService implements UserDetailsService
+PROJECT Using JWT for auth using UserService implements UserDetailsService because it's easy.